SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: SUIT: Subspace Knowledge Edit

 \subsection{Knowledge Editing under Linear Representation Hypothesis}

-According to the \emph{Linear Representation Hypothesis}, the key and value vectors within an MLP's down-projection layer can be viewed as a composition of semantic features.
+According to the \emph{Linear Representation Hypothesis}, the key and value vectors within an MLP's down-projection layer can be viewed as a composition of interpretable features.
 For knowledge editing, we hypothesize that these vectors consist of features that are either relevant or irrelevant to the specific edit.
-The key vector $\mathbf{k}$, which encodes the subject, can be divided into entity-specific features and more general, entity-agnostic features that activate similarly across many subjects.
-Similarly, the value vector $\mathbf{v}$, encoding the relation and object, contains features that primarily define the object ($o$ or $o^\ast$) alongside other less relevant features.
+The key vector $\mathbf{k}$, which encodes the entity, can be divided into entity-specific features and more general, entity-agnostic features that activate similarly across many entities.
+Similarly, the value vector $\mathbf{v}$, encoding the relation and attribute, contains features that primarily define the attribute ($a$ or $a^\ast$) alongside other less relevant features.

 To ensure that knowledge edits are precise---modifying only the target knowledge while preserving other knowledge---we propose introducing explicit constraints.
 When computing the key vector $\mathbf{k}$, we aim to consider only the subspace occupied by its entity-specific features.
-Likewise, when computing the residual vector $\boldsymbol{\delta}$, we aim to consider only the feature directions that significantly influence the object's logit.
+Likewise, when computing the residual vector $\boldsymbol{\delta}$, we aim to consider only the feature directions that significantly influence the attribute's logit.
 Accordingly, in the following sections we obtain the subspace-aware key vector $\mathbf{k}'$ (§~\ref{sec:compute-k}) and the subspace-aware residual vector $\boldsymbol{\delta}'$ (§~\ref{sec:compute-r}); using these, we compute the update matrix $\mathbf{\Delta}$ via Eq.~(\ref{eq:delta_formula}).